 Step 5: Determine the current ‘Skill Competency State of the Overall Organization”.

 When conducting this type of audit, we often see that IT leadership and management professionals score moderate to high on technical skills but very low on leadership skills.
 This is to be expected since technical skills have been overweighed in the required skill mix.
-This is accompanied by the assumption that the leadership skills will ‘just happen’.
-We know that most leadership skills are learned skills that must be taught, monitored and measured.
-They don’t ‘just happen’ in either IT or in any other discipline.
+This is accompanied by the assumption that leadership skills will ‘just happen’.
+We know that most leadership skills are learned skills that must be taught, monitored, and measured.
+They don’t ‘just happen’ in IT or in any other discipline.

 Are you looking to build the IT department of the future?
 Download the IT Competency Checklist to help you determine if your IT Department is ready to perform at sustainable peak levels for all necessary business skills in your organization.